COMPLAIN HANDLING – A MANAGERIAL FUNCTION

 I am sure there would be many who would right now be ridiculing the idea of managers getting drawn with customers and their complaints.
-‘If managers start handling complaints when will they manage their department and operations?’
+'If managers start handling complaints when will they manage their department and operations'?
 You are right.
 I agree they cannot be only manning complaint counters.
 They cannot be the punching bags.
 Nor sit 9-5 at a desk meeting customer and getting feedback.
 There is more to managers than that.

-But I am sure they can prioritize more time to focus on this sensitive area.
+But I am sure they can prioritise more time to focus on this sensitive area.
 Maintain a discipline of spending an hour every day or a day every week and get hands on feel.
 Use complaints as a strategic tool for improvement and business development.
 After all it would result in a win-win situation.
-For, managers play a pivotal role in making complaints less agonizing and more friendly for all, the customer, the company and its employees.
+For, managers play a pivotal role in making complaints less agonising and more friendly for all, the customer, the company and its employees.

 ?
 POINT TO PONDER

 What is our focus on customer complains?
 Do we go by hearsay and reports or experience real life situations?
 Can we recover complaining customers?

 Spend an hour every day or a day every week handling customer complaints.
 Include customer complaints as part of your agenda in department and manager meetings.
 Escalate complaints to management.
 Review complaints vis-Ã -vis customer satisfaction survey reports.